Bobby Wilson (baseball)

 Robert Louis Wilson (born April 8, 1983) is an American former professional baseball catcher and current coach.
-He is the catching coordinator for the Texas Rangers of Major League Baseball (MLB).
-He played in MLB for the Los Angeles Angels of Anaheim, Arizona Diamondbacks, Tampa Bay Rays, Texas Rangers, Minnesota Twins, and Detroit Tigers.
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Arizona Diamondbacks, Tampa Bay Rays, Texas Rangers, Minnesota Twins, and Detroit Tigers.
+He has also previously coached in MLB for the Texas Rangers.

 Amateur career

 Originally from Dunedin, Florida, Wilson attended Seminole High School.
-At Seminole High, Wilson was part of a team that won the state and national championship and finished an undefeated 31-0.
+At Seminole High, Wilson was part of a team that won the state and national championship and finished an undefeated 31–0.
 Wilson then attended St. Petersburg College in St. Petersburg, Florida.

 Professional career

 Los Angeles Angeles of Anaheim

 Wilson began the 2008 season for the Salt Lake Bees, the Angels' Triple-A affiliate.
 He began the season hitting .339 in 16 games with no home runs and 12 RBI.
 On April 28, 2008, Wilson was recalled by the major league club and made his major league debut on that same day against the Oakland Athletics.
 He came in as a defensive replacement for Mike Napoli and in his first at-bat, hit a single off Dallas Braden.

 On April 23, 2010, while playing catcher for the Angels against the New York Yankees, Wilson was involved in a head-on collision with Mark Teixeira, who was attempting to slide into home.
 Wilson was knocked away, injuring his head and ankle.
 Mike Napoli then came in and caught the remainder of the game.

 On July 27, 2011, Wilson caught Ervin Santana's no-hitter against the Cleveland Indians, nearly two years after catching Sean O'Sullivan's no-hitter with Triple-A Salt Lake Bees on July 28, 2009.